cerebral/classy-ui/README.md

 ## Decorators

 **classy-ui** also ships with a set of **decorators**.
-They are functions that adds functionality to hour classnames.
+They are functions that adds functionality to your classnames.
 The decorators can be composed, so:

 ```js
 import { hover, firstChild } from 'classy-ui';